 - 1½ cups of breadcrumbs, divided

-- Turn off stove and stir in corn, and next ingredients using only ½ cup of the breadcrumbs, until well blended.
+- Turn off the stove and stir in corn, and next ingredients using only ½ cup of the breadcrumbs, until well blended.
 Spoon mixture into a 9 x 13 baking dish.

-- Melt other half of butter and stir in 1 cup of breadcrumbs until well coated.
+- Melt the other half of butter and stir in 1 cup of breadcrumbs until well coated.
 Spread mixture over top of casserole.

 - Bake for 45 to 60 minutes until golden brown.
 Let stand for 15 minutes before serving.

 I have also only used squash in this recipe.